NixOS/rfcs/rfcs/0143-nix-store-acls.md

 ## Local example

 Alice, Bob, Carol and Eve share a build-machine with a single nix store.
-The daemon on this machine has `acl` enabled.

 Alice builds some proprietary software from source.
 She can do this as usual, by just running `nix build`.